Log-Brunn-Minkowski inequality under symmetry: From log-B.M. for Lebesgue measure to log-B.M. with where is any rotationally invariant convex function

-We note that Saroglou \cite{Sar16} proved that on the class of $o$-symmetric convex bodies $\mathcal{K}_e^n$, the logarithmic-Brunn-Minkowski inequality for the Lebesgue measure implies the logarithmic-Brunn-Minkowski inequality for any log-concave measure.
-In other words, according to Theorem~3.1 in \cite{Sar16}, if \eqref{logBMeq} holds for any $K,L\in\mathcal{K}^n_e$, then for any even convex $\phi:\,\R^n\to(-\infty,\infty]$ function, we have
+We note that Saroglou \cite{Sar16} proved that on the class of $o$-symmetric convex bodies and measures, the logarithmic-Brunn-Minkowski inequality for the Lebesgue measure implies the logarithmic-Brunn-Minkowski inequality for any log-concave measure.
+In other words, according to Theorem~3.1 in \cite{Sar16}, if \eqref{logBMeq} holds for any $o$-symmetric convex bodies $K,L$ in $\R^n$, then for any even convex $\varphi:\,\R^n\to(-\infty,\infty]$ function, we have